Master of Arts - MA

 1. Apply online.

-3. Submit transcripts to TWU.
+2. Submit transcripts to TWU.

 • Domestic Applicants must submit official transcripts for each college or university attended, both undergraduate and graduate.
 See the Information on Transcripts website for more details.
+Original transcripts for each college/university attended must be submitted, even if referred to on another schools transcripts.

 • International Applicants are now required to provide an evaluation prepared by a NACES or AICE member evaluation service.
 International transcripts should not be sent directly to TWU.
-See the International Admission website for more details.
+See the International Admissions website for more details.

-For more information on graduate admissions or to contact an admissions official, visit the Graduate Admissions website.
+For more information or assistance with the application or graduate admissions, visit the Graduate Admissions website.

 Students who wish to apply for a Graduate Assistantship must meet the General Criteria for Appointment of Graduate Assistants.